xKaih/Proxy-Scraper/README.md

 ## 🤟Sponsors🤟
-Thanks to the people that help and motive me for continue the projects:
+Thanks to the people that help and motive me with money for continue the projects:
 - Nobody for now.
 ## ✍️Environment Variables✍️